Making houses warm, dry, healthy and more energy efficient

 Warm and dry homes make a real difference to the health and well-being of residents.
-There are two ways to get assistance with making your home warm, dry and healthy.
+There are a number of ways to get assistance with making your home warm, dry and healthy.

 Council contributes funding to a healthy housing programme here in the Bay of Plenty known as 20 Degrees.
 This programme is dedicated to helping our community and our whānau achieve warmer, drier, and healthier homes that can reach 20°C on a cold winter’s night.
 The programme helps improve substandard housing as well as energy efficiency.